Scott F. Gruwell, DDS, MS, Diplomate, American Board of Periodontology

 Tuition and Fees

-Estimated school tuition can be obtained at the Advanced Education Enrollment Fees section of this catalog.
+Estimated school tuition and fees can be found here.
 If selected for the program, there is a $1000 nonrefundable acceptance fee which must be paid within two days of the time of acceptance of the position.
 More information will be provided to the applicant once he/she is accepted into the program.

 Instruments and Equipment